liferay-search/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/01-les-intro.markdown

 | **Note:** Out of the box, X-Pack comes with a [30-day
 | trial](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/start-trial.html).
 | This can be useful if there's a delay between your subscription and receipt of
-| your production X-Pack license.
+| your sharepointion X-Pack license.

 Now configure security, monitoring, and/or Learning to Rank, depending on your needs.